enarx/website/docs/Networking.md

-# TCP Echo Server
+# Networking

-Enarx comes with a TCP Echo Server example to demonstrate networking.
+Enarx has support for networking, and a TCP Echo Server example is available [here](https://github.com/enarx/codex/tree/main/Rust/mio-echo-tcp).
 This example is an adapted version of the upstream `mio` crate `tcp_server` example.
 The added part creates the `TcpListener` from file descriptor `3`, if the `LISTEN_FDS` environment variable is set.